youngcenty/GINK-go/README.md

 There is a pipeline of how we do GINK-go analysis for each part.
 Parts of codes are provided.

-## virus insertion site analysis
+## Virus Integration Site Analysis

-## in situ sequencing analysis
+## In Situ Sequencing Analysis
 The pipeline for ISS imaging was from feldman.
 (https://github.com/feldman4/OpticalPooledScreens)

-## single-molecule imaging of nascent analysis
+## Single-molecule Imaging of Nascent Analysis

-## image registration for ISS imaging and livecell imaging
+## Image Registration for ISS Imaging and Live-cell Imaging
 ![image](./docs/registration.jfif)
-## HMM fitting
+## HMM Fitting

-## Epigenetics analysis & Motif analysis
+## Epigenetics Analysis & Motif Analysis